mucollabo/mucollabo/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- I'm currently looking for a job (Datascience, A.I)
+- I'm currently a developer(back-end).
 - I was a founder of VirtualWorld., LLC.
 2017 ~ 2021
 - I was a professor (applied music) 2007 ~ 2016
 - I'm a musician (guitarist/composer/producer) 2000 ~